materialsproject/atomate2/docs/src/user/install.rst

 * To see how to run and customize the existing Workflows in atomate2, try the :ref:`running_workflows` tutorial (suggested next step).
-* To see how manage and execute many workflows at once, try the :ref:`atomate2_FireWorks` tutorial.
+* To see how to manage and execute many workflows at once, try the :ref:`atomate2_FireWorks` tutorial.

 Troubleshooting and FAQ